Boxwood Festival Canada

 Whether you sing early music, are a coloratura soprano or prefer folk

-music, then this course in Bel canto is for you.
+music, then these courses in bel canto are for you.
 Edmund Brownless'

 students in Frankfurt have gone on to careers in Early Music, Oratorio

-and Lied, Musicals - one is now studying Jazz-singing at the Hochschule
+and Lied, as well as Musicals - one studied Jazz-singing at the Hochschule

 Edmund Brownless was born in Norwich, England and sang as chorister in